If you’re learning Thai or interested in getting started, I think you’ll find this grammar guide really useful.

 Practice Your Tone and Pronunciation

-Like Chinese and Korean, the meaning of most Thai words is based on tone.
+Like Chinese, the meaning of most Thai words is based on tone.
 Depending on the speaker’s tone, a word or phrase can mean something different.

 Even foreigners advanced in Thai make tonal mistakes, but Thais can usually detect pronunciation issues and understand what you are trying to say, because much of the meaning is also drawn from the context of the conversation.